Dance Artist

 Biography

-Jill Henis is an international dance artist, creator, rehearsal director, dramaturge, educator, and mentor originally from Vancouver, Canada (Musqueam, Squamish, and Tsleil-Waututh Nations).
+Jill Henis is an international dance artist, creator, rehearsal director, dramaturge, educator, and mentor originally from Vancouver, Canada (Musqueam, Squamish, and Tsleil-Waututh Nations), currently based in Edmonton on Treaty 6 Territory, where she is actively immersing herself in the local arts community.
 Her career spans over three decades across classical ballet, contemporary dance, theatre, and interdisciplinary creation.

 Training